howwow-source/android-prototype/README.md

 # android-prototype
-very simple prototype, future versions will be much more advanced
+Howwow Prototype
+This is just a proof of concept, the finished product will offcourse be far more polished